How to Sear a Steak

 - Heat a cast iron skillet over medium high heat for several minutes, until the pan almost begins to smoke.

 - Season the steak all over with salt and pepper.
-I know how much salt to put on by eye, but 1/4 tsp for each side is about how much I do if you want to measure.
+I know how much salt to put on by eye, but 3/4 tsp per pound of meat using kosher salt is a good starting point.

-- Use a brush to spread the oil out on the preheated skillet, then add the steaks.
-They should sizzle loudly.
+- Use a brush to spread the oil out on the preheated skillet, then add the steak.
+The meat should sizzle loudly.

 - Sear for 3-4 minutes on each side, until browned on the outside and medium rare on the inside.

-- Let the meat rest on a plate for at least 5 minutes after cooking.
+- Let the meat rest on a wire rack or plate for at least 5 minutes after cooking.
 Enjoy!

 Notes